Sports in Jacksonville: Baseball

 Minor League Baseball has been played in Jacksonville nearly every year since the early 20th century.
-The city's current team are the Jacksonville Jumbo Shrimp, who currently play in Triple-A East since 2021.
+The city's current team are the Jacksonville Jumbo Shrimp, who currently play in International League since 2021.
 Two teams named the Suns have played in Jacksonville since 1962: A class Triple-A International League team from 1962–1968, and a Double-A team (renamed to the Jumbo Shrimp in 2017) from 1970 to 2020.
 They play at 121 Financial Ballpark in Downtown Jacksonville.

 Hockey

 Ice hockey returned to the city in 2017 when the Jacksonville Icemen of the ECHL were announced for the 2017–18 season.
 The team came from Evansville, Indiana, after a one-year hiatus and is the second ECHL team for the city of Jacksonville after the Jacksonville Lizard Kings ceased operations in 2000.
+The Jacksonville Icemen are the sixth hockey team to be based out of Jacksonville, with the historical list of teams in order of presence in the city being the Jacksonville Rockets from 1964 to 1972, the Cleveland Barons (1937–1973) for the 1972-73 AHL season, the Jacksonville Bullets from 1992 to 1996, the Jacksonville Lizard Kings from 1995 to 2000, and the Jacksonville Barracudas from 2002 to 2008.

 Indoor football

 Jacksonville is home to the Jacksonville Sharks, an indoor football team, who started play in 2010.
 From 2010 to 2016, the Sharks played in the Arena Football League (AFL), the top indoor football league in the United States.
 They left the league prior to the 2017 season and joined the National Arena League, a newly formed league with no association with the Arena Football League.
 The city was previously home to the Jacksonville Tomcats, who played in af2, the AFL's developmental league, from 2000 to 2002, at which point the old Jacksonville Coliseum was demolished to make way for the current arena.

 The Sharks won one AFL championship, defeating the Arizona Rattlers 73–70 in Arena Bowl XXIV.